Roommates and Finances

 Divide Responsibility Equally

 A good plan is for each person to take responsibility for one or two expenses, with the goal being that each roommate takes responsibility for the same dollar amount each month.
 For example, one roommate could take responsibility for internet, cable, and electricity, while the other roommate could take responsibility for heat and water.
 Because some months may have higher costs than others, set a schedule for totaling bills and reimbursing the roommate who spent more money.
+One benefit to having some of the bills in your name is that you may be able to build your credit score.

 You may also want to check with your landlord about submitting payments; some landlords might allow each roommate to pay one half of the rent.
-One benefit to having some of the bills in your name is that you may be able to build your credit score.

-Be Honest With Your Landlord
+Be Honest with Your Landlord

 If there is a roommate change, be sure to get the lease updated.
 Otherwise, the original occupant has total legal responsibility for the lease.
 Make sure the landlord is aware of any changes.
 Remember, you may need your landlord’s recommendation for your next rental, so be responsible.

-Stick With a Cellphone
+Stick with a Cellphone

 Since most people have a cell phone, a landline may be an unnecessary expense, and it could just be another potential source of conflict.